 The first, classic, is to connect them with very thin wires, glued along the bogie chassis.
-They get closer to the center of the bogie, and are soldered to the insulated wires that will enter the car body.
+They get closer to the centre of the bogie, and are soldered to the insulated wires that will enter the car body.
 The disadvantage of this method is that it is unattractive, although practically nothing is visible when the car is on track.
 The bogies are so well reproduced that I find it is a pity to disfigure them as little as it could be.

 The second, which is less conventional, is to use the conductive paint previously used for the wheels.
 This silver paint is not particularly discreet, but can be made invisible by weathering it.
 The disadvantage is that, at least for the product I tried because I had it on hand, it needs several layers to obtain a sufficiently low resistance, and still rather unpredictable, but in any case less than 10 Ω, which is acceptable.

 Last minute: during a test on circuit, I unintentionally caused a derailment and a short-circuit.
 The DCC command station released, but it smelt warm: the conductive paint heated — well, its main purpose is for defrosting a car rear window! — and slightly deformed a bogie beam.
 So, solution to forget!

 I wanted to try self-adhesive copper tape to make the conductive bearings.
 The expected advantage is that there is no need to shift the wheels, given the extreme thinness of this strip (35 µm, like on printed circuit boards).
 But this thinness could also be a disadvantage if it wears too quickly.
 Future will tell.
 The purchased tape is 5 mm wide, which is perfect for the bearings.
 For the connections, it must be cut into thin strips about 1 mm wide.